software-mansion/react-native-reanimated/packages/docs-reanimated/versioned_docs/version-2.x/api/hooks/useDerivedValue.md

 #### `dependencies` [Array]

-Optional array of values which changes cause this hook to receive updated values during rerender of the wrapping component.
-This matters when, for instance, worklet uses values dependent on the component's state.
+Optional array of values, changes to which cause this hook to receive updated values during the rerender of the wrapping component.
+This matters when, for instance, the worklet uses values dependent on the component's state.

 Example: